-The members of our executive management team lead the organization with a commitment to ethical business practices, responsibility and accountability and have been involved with the Company since our inception.
-Our four executive officers are knowledgeable operations and finance executives with extensive experience in the global oil and natural gas industry with over 120 years of collective industry and financial experience.
-They have held leadership positions at highly regarded offshore drilling and oilfield services companies, including Schlumberger Ltd., Transocean Ltd., Noble Drilling plc and Wellstream Holdings plc.
+The members of our executive management team lead the organization with a commitment to ethical business practices, responsibility and accountability and the majority have been involved with the Company since our inception.
+2024 represented a year of change in regard to the Company's leadership.
+In August 2024, after 12 years of serving as chief executive officer ("CEO"), our founder, David Mullen, transitioned to the role of executive chairman and our former chief financial officer ("CFO") Greg O'Brien assumed the role of CEO.
+Then, in October 2024, Douglas Stewart joined the Company as the new CFO.
+Our executive officers are industry veterans with extensive experience in the global oil and natural gas industry with over 120 years of collective industry and financial experience.
+They have held leadership positions at highly regarded offshore drilling and oilfield services companies, including Schlumberger Ltd., Transocean Ltd., Noble Drilling plc, Wellstream Holdings plc and Vantage Drilling International Ltd.

-Our "fit-for-purpose" strategy is underpinned by our large and high-quality versatile fleet, operated in our core geographic regions by a right sized organization with centralized, efficient operations and high national content.
+Our fit-for-purpose strategy is underpinned by our large and high-quality versatile fleet, operated in our core geographic regions by a right sized organization with centralized, efficient operations and high national content.
 We operate our business in accordance with our strategic priorities and values that deliver ethical business practices, safe and reliable operations and strong customer relationships, which provides us with a strong competitive advantage and contributes to our contracting and operational success.